I worked at Blount Industries in Portland, Oregon from 1984 to 1990.

-Processing, published by Wiley in November 2008.
-The second edition is in preparation and should be available in early 2018.
-We'll include new material
+Processing", published by Wiley in November 2008.
+The second edition is now available, and includes

-on "lifting schemes" for wavelets and also "frames."
-This will include exercises and computatational projects in both Matlab and Python!
+new material on on "lifting schemes" for wavelets and also "frames."
+This will include exercises and computatational projects in both Matlab and Python.

 Tanya Leise and I have written papers aimed at undergraduates and/or nonspecialists, explaining Google's PageRank algorithm , the idea behind one approach

 to cloaking and invisibility , and a paper on the hot topic of compressed sensing .
 I also wrote a paper on tuned-mass dampers for PRIMUS, celebrating Brian Winkel's twenty years of service to that journal (in addition to starting it!)

 Here's a preprint of an amusing result I "rediscovered" a few summers ago: Elementary

 Inversion of the Laplace Transform.
 It's very beautiful and

 simple, yet it seems to be practically unknown---no standard book on the